 In 1963, the Institute was chartered as a not-for-profit Illinois corporation and approved as a post-secondary educational provider.
 A year later, the Institute created a group therapy program for those incarcerated at Cook County Jail, a program that was a precursor to the school’s later focus on the incarcerated and the formerly incarcerated.
 In 1972, the Institute established its on-campus Dreikurs Psychological Services Center, a community mental health center and training site for students, that was the precursor to today’s Adler Community Health Services (ACHS).
 In 1973, the Illinois Office of Education granted the Institute the authority to award the Master of Arts in Counseling Psychology.
 The Institute received full accreditation of master’s level programs and awarded its first M.A. degrees in 1978.
 It received doctoral level accreditation in 1987, and awarded its first Psy.D. degrees in 1990.
 The Psy.D. program was accredited by the American Psychological Association in 1998.

-Today, the Adler School offers 11 graduate-level programs enrolling more than 1,000 students at campuses in Chicago, Illinois, and Vancouver, British Columbia.
+Today, the Adler School offers 20 graduate-level programs enrolling more than 1,200 students at campuses in Chicago, Vancouver and online.
 In addition to education and training in psychological theory, science, and practice, students complete a range of required and elective experiences that extend beyond traditional practitioner training.
 The School’s mission-driven curricula have earned national and international recognition.